-I believe that CVS is the most infuriating store in America, “Terrapin Station” lasts the perfect amount of time it takes to make a good roux, reclining your seat in coach is inconsiderate, and guacamole should have a little garlic.
-I despise emoticons, believe the American men will win a World Cup in my lifetime, and think mini-van cabs are bullshit.
+I believe “Terrapin Station” is precisely the amount of time it takes to make a good roux, reclining your seat in coach is inconsiderate, and guacamole should have a little garlic.
+I despise emoticons, believe the American men will win a World Cup in my lifetime, and feel pretty strongly that the chicken came before the egg.

-But I’m not perfect: I own marjoram but don’t how to use it, talk out loud to my Tivo when it butts in with a horrible suggestion, cook with real butter, prefer movies to films (“Armageddon” is better than “American Beauty”), and I have a pile of coats that should have gone to Goodwill three years ago.
+But I’m not perfect: I own marjoram but don’t know what it’s for, talk out loud to my DVR when it butts in with a horrible suggestion, cook with real butter, and can’t water ski.

-I’ll travel anywhere once, and most places more than that (but bad news if you’re dying to go to Bratislava).
-While I’ve had some amazing solo adventures it’s clear to me now that I’d rather have someone to travel with.
-The Cambodian bartender just doesn’t understand how Angkor at sunrise kinda changed your life a little bit – you gotta have people to talk to at the end of the day.
-(Irish, Aussies, Kiwis - and the occasional Canadian - make passable substitutes, but it's not the same)
+I’ll travel anywhere once, and most places more than that (bad news if you’re dying to go to Bratislava).
+While I’ve had some amazing solo adventures it’s become clear to me that I’d rather have someone to travel with: you gotta have people to talk to at the end of the day.

-I'm interested in anyone that finds meaning in small things, needs to find humor in sad and scary ones, and would prefer to deal with it all when they have a glass in their hand.
-I think I need a bigger personality, someone with a hint of mischief.
-You don’t have to be on all the time, and if you are that’s probably too much – but I need someone that generates motion.
+I'm interested in anyone that finds meaning in small things, needs to find humor in sad and scary ones, and would prefer to deal with it all glass in hand.